winderdoot/dootstr/README.md

 # dootstr

-TODO::: CHANGE THE NAME TO str_t instead of doot ffs.
-Then the name space would be str_function()

-Simple C string library
+Simple C string library by widerdoot
 I have no idea how to write markdown files, I'll fix this up as I go.

 There will be documentation here and shit.
+For now it's a to do list.

 TODO:
 slice_view